django-commons/django-typer/doc/source/performance.rst

     :file: _static/img/minimal_profile.svg

-The second benchmark shows the same stats for the :ref:`polls example code <building_commands>`.
+The second benchmark shows the same stats for the :ref:`polls example code <tutorial:Tutorial: Building Commands>`.
 These benchmarks compare the :class:`~django.core.management.BaseCommand` native implementation to the :class:`~django_typer.management.TyperCommand` implementation.
 They show that the overhead of using :pypi:`django-typer` is minimal.
 On the order of a few 10s of milliseconds.
 Adding :pypi:`rich` increases this overhead slightly, but the impact is still barely noticeable.